Support our Nonprofit Magazine!

-You know what I mean: popular eating disorder recovery accounts consist of muscular, yet thin, white girls who flaunt their healthy eating and exercise sessions with the hashtag #strongnotskinny.
+Popular eating disorder recovery accounts consist of muscular yet thin girls who flaunt their healthy eating and exercise sessions with the hashtag #strongnotskinny.

 They praise the gym as their haven for self-care and promote leading a ‘wellness lifestyle.’